crewstyle/OlympusZeus/README.md

         )
     )

 Adding a `group`
-NOTA: groups is able to display to 4 input columns per line.
-You can break a line by 2 ways:
-+ Add more than 4 inputs
-+ Add a `br`, `heading` or `hr` input
+NOTA: groups are able to display to 4 input columns per line.
+You can break a line by adding more than 4 inputs or with a `br`, `heading` or `hr` input

     array(
         'type' => 'group',